VincentSchmid/SimStarter/README.md

 - You bring your own sims and addons; SimStarter does not include them.
 - Add sims and addons you already have installed, then create “Starters” that pair a single sim with selected addons.
 - Launch starters from the app, or create desktop/Start Menu shortcuts whose icons reflect the sim and included addons.
+- Right-click a sim or addon in the UI to open its location in Explorer.

 ## Config
 Profiles/config are stored alongside the built binaries as `profiles.json`.
 Use the UI to manage sims/addons/starters.